List of terms

 Locked file (READ ONLY)

-A file that can only be read and never modified.
-The file may be Read Only for several reasons, including (but not exclusive to) chromatogram measured in GLP mode and opened outside it, chromatogram opened with a version from the history, a user account not having user rights to modify method/chromatogram/sequence etc.
+A file that can only be read and not modified.
+The file may be Read Only for several reasons, including (but not exclusive to) chromatogram measured in GLP mode and opened outside of it, historic version of a chromatogram, or when a user account not having user rights to modify method/chromatogram/sequence etc.

 Locked instrument

-An Instrument in the protected mode with locked control.
+An Instrument with locked control.
 Lock mode can be activated using a command from the Lock submenu in the main Clarity window.
-An Instrument is unlocked with the same password as was used to log on to the Instrument.
+An Instrument is unlocked by logging in as the same user who locked it, or anyone who has the Access Right Take Control of Locked Instrument.

 Multi-detector configuration (measurement)

-Setting of the station so that it measures, saves and evaluates one analysis by simultaneously using a signal from multiple detectors.
+Setting of the station so that it measures and evaluates chromatograms with more than one detector's signal.

 Printout

-The layout of individual parts of analysis results and the setting of parameters controlling the resulting report.
-The layout is defined by the employed report style.
+The layout of individual segments that should be printed (e.g., results, measurement conditions).
+The layout is defined by the report style.

 Project directory